Why should I choose St. John the Evangelist school for my child?

 What type of computer instruction is provided?

-We are continually assessing the need for new hardware and software throughout the building, including the computer lab and classrooms.
-Students use computers to meet both classroom and technology goals.
+We are continually assessing the need for new hardware and software throughout the building.
+Students use chromebooks to meet both classroom and technology goals.
 Each classroom is equipped with a Smart Board and laptop.
 In addition, our students have access to classroom sets of iPads and Chromebooks.

 What type of music instruction is provided?

 Music instruction is offered for grades K4 -8.
-Children in grade 4 study the recorder.
-Other instruments are used in the classroom.
+A variety of instruments are used in the classroom.
 Our Christmas music program is one of the highlights of the school year.
 There is also a Youth Choir for students in grades 3 through 8, and students are offered the opportunity to participate in our youth bell choir.

 Is foreign language instruction provided?

 How does the hot lunch program work?

-Our current hot lunch program is provided every day with a nutritious main entrée and selection from a salad bar.
-A calendar of hot lunch meals is provided one month in advance.
+Our current hot lunch program is provided every day with a nutritious main entrée meeting the requirements for the National School Lunch program.
+A calendar of hot lunch meals is provided each month.
 Student orders are tallied on a daily basis.
 Lunch tickets are purchased and kept on file at school.
-The cost is $3.00. (current for 2018-2019 school year) per lunch per day.
+The cost is $3.75 per lunch per day.
+Milk is available for purchase for students who prefer to bring a lunch from home.

 SJE participates in the federal hot lunch program and offers free and reduced lunch to families with demonstrated financial needs.
 (During the 2021-22 school year, all students were provided free lunches, regardless of income status.
 It is unclear at this time if that benefit will be extended to the 2022-2023 school year.)